 It’s a good idea to get quotes from different firms so you can directly compare each of their conveyancing fees against one another.
 It’s always important to check whether the conveyancing fees quoted include both the legal fees and the disbursement fees, and check for any hidden costs that might be added as you progress.
 Don’t forget, cheapest doesn’t always mean best.
 Check reviews and ask for recommendations from friends and family.

-Read our Comparing Conveyancing Fees Guide for a more detailed breakdown of what to look out for.
+Read our comparing conveyancing fees guide for a more detailed breakdown of what costs to expect.

 What is the average conveyancing fee?